 3. Seated Hip Marches

 It is a type of cardiovascular exercise that is modified to better suit the body of an ageing person.
-It aims at improving flexibility and mobility.
+It aims at improving flexibility and mobility, and is often recommended by physiotherapists.
 Seated hip marches can be performed separately as a cardiovascular exercise or included in your pre-workout routine to warm up your body for more intense exercises.

 To perform this exercise, sit in a chair and place your feet flat on the floor.
 To keep your body tall, hold the chair’s edges or armrests with both hands and tighten your core muscles.
 Now imagine you are doing a high-knee march and lift your right leg as high as you can with a bent knee.
 Get your foot back on the ground and repeat the same action with the other leg.
 You should try to achieve at least 20 successive marches.